shonendumm/ktmBooking/README.md

 **Required**

-Need to install puppeteer node package.
+Need to install puppeteer module either globally or in your project directory.
 >npm install --save puppeteer

+Refer to https://github.com/GoogleChrome/puppeteer for more info.

 **Execution**

+Only use ktm.js, the rest are code examples I was learning from.

 In the file ktm.js, comment out either functions to go or return.
 So that you don't run both commands.
 That's crazy.
+Or maybe you don't have to do this.

-Then execute the file ktm.js:
+Then, just execute the file ktm.js:
 >node ktm.js

 Your Chrome browser should start and you can see what happens.